xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 ### Report Format

 You can decide whether to include a test execution report as an email attachment or not.
-Specifically, you are given options to include **log files** and configure which **report format** (HTML, CSV, and PDF) of test executions to be sent as attachments in the report email.
+Specifically, you are given options to include **log files** and configure which **report format** (HTML, CSV, and PDF) of test executions to be sent as attachments in the email report.

 ### Body Template

 To customize the email's body templates:

 For Test Suite's email, click **Edit Template for Test Suite Execution** or go to **Project/Settings/Email/Template/Test Suite**.

   <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execution-settings/email-report-template.png" width=70%>